Skip to content

 You are entitled to the intellectual property rights created during your time studying at UEL that would belong to you under the applicable law.
 There are some programmes where the assignment of certain types of intellectual property to UEL is appropriate.
 UEL will require the assignment to it of intellectual property rights relating to postgraduate research that is part of an ongoing research programme.

 Where the nature of the research programme means that some assignment of intellectual property rights to UEL is appropriate, we will take what steps that we can to ensure that your interests are protected.
-UEL will take reasonable endeavours to ensure:-
+UEL will make reasonable endeavours to ensure:-

-• the application of the assignment is clearly defined, so that it is clear to you in which circumstances the assignment will apply;
+- the application of the assignment is clearly defined so that it is clear to you in which circumstances the assignment will apply;

-• where UEL claims ownership of intellectual property rights in relation to a taught programme of study, such treatment of those rights will be made clear in the published information relating to that programme.
+- where UEL claims ownership of intellectual property rights in relation to a taught programme of study, such treatment of those rights will be made clear in the published information relating to that programme.

 14) How we communicate with you